fivetran/fivetran_sdk/tools/README.md

 - Docker version >= 4.23.0

 # SDK Connector Tester

-Make sure the gRPC server is running for your connector or one of the [connector examples](/examples/connector/).
+Make sure the gRPC server for your connector or one of the [connector examples](/examples/connector) is running.

 ## Steps